MrDuckHunt79/gpic2bato/README.md

 ## To Do
 - [X] Rewrite config.txt
-- [X] Adapt phyton script for Safe Shutdown.
+- [X] Adapt python script for Safe Shutdown.
-- [X] Write and test first version of install script.
+- [X] Write and test the first version of the install script.
-- [ ] Write a better service script to handle correcly the service.
+- [ ] Write a better service script to handle correctly the service.
 - [ ] Review the install script
+- [ ] Rewrite python script to use gpiod istead of rpi.gpio
-- [ ] Start working on script for GPi Case 2 Docking station.
+- [ ] Start working on a script for GPi Case 2 Docking station.

 ## Thanks
 Retroflag, Batocera Team, Recalbox Team for their work